covcom/205CDE/05 Introduction to CSS3/README.md

 - The rules are automatically in effect in the nested subelements, so the font setting for `body` element applies to all elements in the page, including headers, lists, and paragraphs.
 - The fonts are given as a list of alternatives.
 The browser uses the first font in the list that it is capable of.
 The list should always end in a generic font such as `serif` or `sans-serif`.

 Even though the CSS file is present, it has no effect as it is not currently linked to any HTML document.
-The next step is to link it to a file called **csstest.html** in your C9 workspace.

-> <a name='pre-existing'></a> There are two ways to create this file in your own workspace:
-> * You can simply create a new file in your workspace called csstest.html, and make it identical to our example by copying the contents over.
-The existing file that can be found [here]().
+The next step is to link it to a file called **csstest.html** in your workspace.
+To create this file you can simply create an empty file called csstest.html, and make it identical to our example by copying the contents over.
+The sample file can be found from the workspace folder above.
-> * Alternatively, you can clone the whole module's GitHub repository into your own workspace, and pull changes each time the module's repository gets updated.
-Mark Tyers has written a set of instructions that can be found [here](https://github.com/covcom/305CDE/blob/master/README.md).

-First, open the file and see how it looks like without the CSS file.
+First, preview the file and see how it looks like without the CSS file.
 The browser now uses its default stylesheet for displaying the page.

 Then, insert the following line of HTML code in the `head` element of the HTML file: